asreview/asreview/docker/README.md

 RUN pip install /EXT/.
 ```

-This way, the image will automatically have the custom package installed.
-Useful
+Then, when the image is build, it will have the package installed and ready for
-for testing your own datasets!
+usage in your version of ASReview.